rlue/vim-getting-things-down/README.md

   * `HELP` (for when I’m stuck and need to study/analyze/ask for help)
   * `WAIT` (requires someone else’s approval/contribution)

-You can cycle between select keywords with `<LocalLeader>c`.
+TODO keywords must be placed at the start of list items and hashmark-style (_i.e.,_ ATX) headings.
+You can toggle the presence of a TODO keyword with `<LocalLeader>t`, or cycle between select keywords with `<LocalLeader>c`.
 The cursor does not have to be on the TODO keyword itself, only on the same line.

 ### Jumping to `TODO`